 “Yeah, Kid, you’re loaded, just like me,” Sid said laughing.
 Durk wasn’t sure if Sid was joking with him or not.
 He just hoped he didn’t have to fire the gun.
 It was well past 10 now and Durk was sure his sisters would be mad that he wasn’t there to help lift his dad into bed.
 He was small, but he was bigger than them.
 He felt ashamed that he was shirking his responsibilities.
 Maybe he could do everything in the morning and his sisters could sleep late.

 “So Rabbit, what’re you gonna’ do with your cut?”

 “Give it to my mom.”

 “Hey Charlie, did you hear that?
-The Rabbit’s gonna’ give his two Gs to his mommy.
+The Rabbit’s gonna’ give his two Gs to Mommy.
 How’re you gonna’ explain that much money to her?”